t-sweta/Listify/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you'd like to enhance Listify or report issues, please refer to our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to enhance Listify or report issues, feel free to mail us, and we'll be happy to collaborate.

-## License

-Listify is open-source software released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the application as per the terms of the license.

 ## Feedback and Support

-If you have any questions, feedback, or need support, please [create an issue](https://github.com/yourusername/listify/issues) in the Listify GitHub repository.
+If you have any questions, feedback, or need support, please contact us via mail given in the Listify GitHub repository.

 Happy task management with Listify!

+## Authors

+Sweta Shreya - swetashreya004@gmail.com
+Sparsh Yadav - sparshyadavmrt@gmail.com